 Hand weights workout

-Regularly working out with weights offers your body a range of benefits.
-Not only does it help to improve your strength and maintain good balance and coordination, it also assists in retaining muscle mass and healthy bone density.
+Why: Regularly working out with weights offers your body a range of benefits.
+Not only does it help to improve your strength and maintain good balance and coordination, it also assist in retaining muscle mass and healthy bone density.

-Start with 8 to 10 repetitions of each exercise.
+Reps: Start with eight to 10 repetitions of each exercise.
 Gradually increase to 12.

 1. Bicep curls

 How-to: Stand with feet shoulder-width apart, weights in your hands and arms by your sides.
 Bend the elbow of one arm and bring your fist to shoulder height.
 Lower.
 Repeat on opposite side.